 Since 2007, the Secretariat, based in Bangkok, Thailand has increased its staff complement to meet the needs of the region.
 We recruit diverse, highly skilled, approachable and compassionate individuals and encourage diversity and community representation.
 All our staff identify as being part of the community and as one of the key affected populations including youth and people living with HIV.

 (Thai Nationality) (Deadline: Open)

 Working within the Operations Unit, the Finance Officer responsible for maintaining sound financial and accounting systems and controls for the organisation.
-The role entails performing day to day financial accounting tasks including, processing payments, filing and document retrieval, providing data for report preparation and data input for support in budgeting, financial accounting and reporting of assigned grants.
+The role entails performing day to day financial accounting tasks including, processing payments, filing and document retrieval, providing data for report preparation and data input for support in budgeting, financial accounting and reporting of assigned grants and projects.

 Like our Facebook page or subscribe to our mailing list to get the most recent update about our job vacancy.